 However, if the documents you are submitting are in a language other than English, you may need to have them translated.
 (The exception would be if you are dealing with a U.S consulate in your home country that specifically assures you that it accepts documents in the language of that country.)

 You will need to submit both:

 A "word-for-word" translation is just what it sounds like: Not a summary, but an exact transcription of every word on the document, even if they seem irrelevant.
 You can read more about the U.S. Citizenship and Immigration Services (USCIS) document translation policies on their website, www.uscis.gov.

 You do not necessarily need to spend money hiring a certified translator.
 Any trustworthy friend who is fluent in English and the language of the document and is not your close relative is allowed to do the job.

-I certify that I am competent to translate from [the language of the document] to English and that the above [identify the document and to whom it pertains; for example, “Birth Certificate of Maritza Malakoff”] is a correct and true translation to the best of my knowledge and belief.
+I certify that I am competent to translate from [fill in the language of the document] to English and that the above [identify the document and to whom it pertains; for example, "Birth Certificate of Maritza Malakoff"] is a complete and accurate translation to the best of my knowledge and belief.

 Signed: [translator's full name]

-If you prefer, however, you can hire a professional translator.
+If you prefer, however, you can hire a professional translator to prepare this.
 That person should also add the same certification at the bottom of the translation.